Note 2 – Summary of Important Accounting Principles

 Subsidiaries are all companies (including companies for specific purposes) in which the Group is entitled to formulate financial and operational strategies in a manner which normally is a concomitant of a shareholding in excess of 50% of the voting rights of shares or units or where the Group, through agreements, exercises a controlling influence.
 Subsidiaries are included in the consolidated financial statements commencing on the day on which the controlling influence is transferred to the Group.
 They are removed from the consolidated financial statements as of the day on which the controlling influence ceases.

 The acquisition method is used for reporting the Group’s business acquisitions.
 The purchase price for the acquisition of a subsidiary consists of the fair value of transferred assets, liabilities and the shares issued by the Group.
-The purchase price also includes the fair value of all assets or liabilities which are a consequence of an agreement regarding a conditional purchase price.
+The purchase price also includes the fair value of all assets or liabilities which are a consequence of an agreement regarding a conditional purchase price and/or liability to minority shareholders.
 Acquisition-related costs are expensed when incurred.
 Identifiable acquired assets and assumed liabilities in a business acquisition are initially measured at fair value on the acquisition date.
 For each acquisition, Duni determines whether all non-controlling interests in the acquired company are recognized at fair value or at the interest’s proportional share in the net assets of the acquired company.

 Intra-group transactions, balance sheet items and unrealized gains on transactions between Group companies are eliminated.
 Unrealized losses are also eliminated, but any losses are regarded as an indication of possible impairment.
 Where appropriate, the accounting principles for subsidiaries have been changed to ensure consistent application of the Group’s principles.